 American is defending three lawsuits, filed as class actions but not certified as such, arising from allegedly improper failure to refund certain governmental taxes and fees collected by the Company upon the sale of nonrefundable tickets when such tickets are not used for travel.
 The suits are: Coleman v.
-American Airlines, Inc., No. 101106, filed December 31, 2002, pending (on appeal) before the

-Supreme Court of Oklahoma.
+American Airlines, Inc., No. 101106, filed December 31, 2002, pending (on appeal) before the Supreme Court of Oklahoma.
 The Coleman Plaintiffs seek actual damages (not specified) and interest.
 Hayes v.
 American Airlines, Inc., No. 04-3231, pending in the United States District Court for the Eastern District of New York, filed July 2, 2004.
 The Hayes Plaintiffs seek unspecified damages, declaratory judgment, costs, attorneys' fees, and interest.
 Harrington v.
 Delta Air Lines, Inc., et. al., No. 04-12558, pending in the United States District Court for the District of Massachusetts, filed November 4, 2004.
 The Harrington plaintiffs seek unspecified actual damages (trebled), declaratory judgment, injunctive relief, costs, and attorneys' fees.
-The suits assert various causes of action, including breach of contract, conversion, and unjust enrichment.
-The Company is vigorously defending the suits and believes them to be without merit.
+The suits assert various causes of action, including breach of contract, conversion, and unjust The Company is vigorously defending the suits and enrichment. believes them to be without merit.
+However, a final adverse court decision requiring the Company to refund collected taxes and/or fees could have an adverse impact on the Company.

 On March 11, 2004, a patent infringement lawsuit was filed against AMR Corporation, American Airlines, Inc., AMR Eagle Holding Corporation, and American Eagle Airlines, Inc. in the United States District Court for the Eastern District of Texas (IAP Intermodal, L.L.C. v.
 AMR Corp., et al.).
 The case was consolidated with eight similar lawsuits filed against a number of other unaffiliated airlines, including Continental, Northwest, British Airways, Air France, Pinnacle Airlines, Korean Air and Singapore Airlines (as well as various regional affiliates of the foregoing).
-The plaintiff alleges that the airline defendants infringe three patents, each of which relates to a scheduling vehicles based on freight and passenger transportation requests received from remote computer terminals. plaintiff is seeking past and future royalties of over \$30 billion dollars, injunctive relief, costs and attorneys' fees.
+The plaintiff alleges that the airline defendants infringe three patents, each of which relates to a system of scheduling vehicles based on freight and passenger transportation requests received from remote computer terminals.
+The plaintiff is seeking past and future royalties of over \$30 billion dollars, injunctive relief, costs and attorneys' fees.
 Although the Company believes that the plaintiff's claims are without merit and is vigorously defending the lawsuit, a final adverse court decision awarding substantial money damages or placing material restrictions on existing scheduling practices would have an adverse impact on the Company.